jensrossbach/node-red-sony-audio/README.md

 If you encountered a bug, would like to propose a new feature or simply want to share your opinion about the software, please have a look at the [contribution guide](https://github.com/jensrossbach/node-red-contrib-sony-audio/blob/master/CONTRIBUTING.md) on the GitHub repository to learn more about how to contribute to this project.
 If you need help or have questions, please check out the [instructions for getting support](https://github.com/jensrossbach/node-red-contrib-sony-audio/blob/master/SUPPORT.md).

+To see what has changed in recent versions of the software, please have a look at the project's [change log](https://github.com/jensrossbach/node-red-contrib-sony-audio/blob/master/CHANGELOG.md).

 ## Documentation
 This package is the successor of the [node-red-contrib-sony-audio-control](https://github.com/jensrossbach/node-red-contrib-sony-audio-control) node collection.
 It contains new powerful flow nodes providing the same and more functionality and flexibility as the old package.